Spectrologer/Chress/docs/CHESS_MODE.md

 # Chess Mode - Type-Safe Game Mode System

-Chess mode is a turn-based strategic game mode that serves as the foundation for future game modes in Chress.
+Chess mode is a turn-based strategic game mode that serves as the foundation for future game modes in Chesse.

 ## Board JSON Game Mode Metadata